-All sStormwater runoff shall be adequately treated prior to discharge.
+All sstormwater runoff shall be adequately treated prior to discharge.

 - 1. From the issuance date of the Permit until December 6, 2020, the permittee must address stormwater runoff using either Option (a) or Option (b) below: - a) The stormwater management system shall be designed to retain the first 1.0 inch of rainfall on the site, to the maximum extent practicable.
-The applicability can be determined by the MS4 using criteria they establish, such as the feasibility criteria in the GSMM.
-The determination by the MS4 that it is infeasible to apply the stormwater runoff quality/reduction standard, on part or all of a project, must be documented with the site plan review documents.
+The maximum extent practicable applicability can be determined by the MS4 using criteria they establish, such as the feasibility criteria in the GSMM.
 If the first 1.0 inch of rainfall can be retained onsite using runoff reduction methods, then additional water quality treatment is not required.
 If the 1.0 inch cannot be retained onsite, the remaining runoff from a 1.2 inch rainfall event must be treated to remove at least 80% of the calculated average annual post-development total suspended solids (TSS) load or equivalent as defined in the GSMM or in the equivalent manual.

 For those permittees located in the 11-county coastal management program service area and subject to the CSS, stormwater runoff shall be retained onsite or adequately treated prior to discharge.
 As identified in CSS, reducing the runoff generated by 1.2 inches of rainfall is a reasonable initial target.
 If the target cannot be met, the permittee must ensure that adequate documentation is provided to show that no additional runoff reducing green infrastructure practices can be used on the development site.
 At a minimum, appropriate green infrastructure practices must be used to reduce the stormwater runoff volume generated by the 0.6 inch rainfall event (and the first 0.6 inches of all larger rainfall events).
 Any of the stormwater runoff generated by the 1.2 inch storm event (and the first 1.2 inches of all larger rainfall events) that is not reduced on the development site should be intercepted and treated in one or more stormwater management practices that provide at least an 80% reduction in TSS loads and that reduce nitrogen and bacteria loads to maximum extent practicable.
-Compliance with this performance standard is presumed to be met if b) Tthe stormwater management system shall beis sized designed to remove 80% of the average annual post-development TSS load or equivalent as defined in the GSMM or in the equivalent manual.
+Compliance with this performance standard is presumed to be met if b) The stormwater management system shall be sized designed to remove 80% of the average annual post-development TSS load or equivalent as defined in the GSMM or in the equivalent manual.
 Compliance with this performance standard is presumed to be met if the stormwater management system is sized to capture and treat the water quality treatment volume, which is defined as the runoff volume resulting from the first 1.2 inches of rainfall from a site.